drts01/presentation--ci-cd-101/slides/002-whoami.md

 * Sysadmin
 * Like Linux and Unix
 * and open source in general
-* VDMS/EC is how I eat.
+* work at VDMS / Edgecast
 </aside>
 </section>
 <!-- -->